FC Basel: Colours and logo

 FC Basel's traditional kit is a red and blue shirt.
 Due to the fact that some of the founders were members of the "Basler Ruder-Club", whose colors were red and blue, they adopted those colours for their new club.
 FC Basel's outfit is completed by blue shorts with gold trim and blue socks with red trim.
 From this comes the nickname "RotBlau" which is Swiss German and German for "RedBlue".
 Their away kit is all white with two stripes down the middle, the left being red and the right being blue.
-FC Basel's kits were formerly manufactured by Nike, however in the summer of 2012 a new contract was formed with Adidas to produce the kits until 2017.
+FC Basel's kits are manufactured by Macron, since 2025.
+Previously the kits were manufactured by Nike, however in the summer of 2012 a new contract was formed with Adidas to produce the kits until 2017.
 The main sponsor is Novartis, a multinational pharmaceutical company which is based in the city of Basel.
 On the inside tag of the jerseys is inscribed "Rot isch unseri Liebi, Blau die ewigi Treui, Basel unseri Stadt."
 This roughly translates to "Red is our love, blue the eternal loyalty, Basel our city."

 According to a legend, the famous "Blaugrana" colours of Barcelona have been said to have originated from the Rotblau colours of FC Basel.
 This legend evolved because Joan Gamper, founder of both FC Zürich and FC Barcelona had played two friendly games for FC Basel against Mulhouse and Strasbourg on short visits, as he did for other Swiss clubs, too.
 FC Barcelona today based on accounts of the Gamper family assumes, the colours had been taken from the rugby team of the Merchant Taylors' School near Liverpool.

 For the 2008–09 season, Basel changed their shirt to resemble the traditional Barcelona shirt (red and blue vertical stripes).
 Barcelona changed theirs to one half of the shirt red, the other blue, which happens to resemble the traditional Basel shirt.